hashicorp/vault/website/source/guides/identity/approle-trusted-entities.html.md

 This provides a quick and simple Vault and Chef Server configuration to help you get started.

--> NOTE: Demo purpose only and **_NOT SUITABLE FOR PRODUCTION USE!!_**
+**NOTE:** This is done for demonstration purpose and **NOT a recommended practice** for production.

-In this phase, we use Terraform to spin up a server (and associated AWS resources) with both Vault and Chef Server installed.
-Once this server is up and running, we'll complete the appropriate configuration steps in Vault to set up our AppRole and tokens for use in the demo.
+In this phase, you use Terraform to spin up a server (and associated AWS resources) with both Vault and Chef Server installed.
+Once this server is up and running, you'll complete the appropriate configuration steps in Vault to set up our AppRole and tokens for use in the demo.

 ~> If using _Terraform Enterprise_, [create a